MarkusZoppelt/yubikey-otp/README.md

     A YubiKey is required to use this tool.
 After connecting the YubiKey, run the yubiky-otp command to display the OTP codes.
 The codes are displayed in a fuzzy searchable list.
 Select the code you want to copy to the clipboard.

     Usage:
       yubikey-otp [flags]

     Flags:
       -h, --help   help for yubikey-otp

 ### Motivation:

 [`ykman`](https://github.com/Yubico/yubikey-manager) is a powerful and useful tool, but running `ykman oath accounts list` and `ykman oath accounts code
 <Account:user>` just for getting TOTP secrets feels long and convoluted.
 And
-even then you have to select the TOPT code and copy it manually... like an animal! `yubikey-otp` has a nicer UX imho.
+even then you have to select the TOTP code and copy it manually... like an animal! `yubikey-otp` has a nicer UX imho.
 Try it out! ;)

 ### Known issues